-- Early Nasca AD 1-450
+- Late Nasca AD 440-640

-- Middle Nasca AD 450-650
+- Middle Nasca AD 300-440

-- Late Nasca AD 550-750
+- Early Nasca AD 80-300

+Scholars perceive the Nasca as arising out of the Paracas culture, rather than an in-migration of people from another place.
 The early Nasca culture arose as a loosely-affiliated group of rural villages with self-sufficient subsistence based on corn agriculture.
 The villages had a distinctive art style, specific rituals and burial customs.
 Cahuachi, an important Nasca ceremonial center, was built and became a focus of feasting and ceremonial activities.